albertwidi/go-project-example/README.md

 The project have no environment state.
 Different flags and configuration value is used in different environment.

 Environment state like `dev`, `staging`, and `production` is usually used to check in what environment the program/application is running.
 From experience, this considered harmful for the program itself, as developer tempted to abuse the state for many things.
 Developer tempted to abuse the state because the function is available, and sometimes it is the easiest way to accomplish some goals.
 By using the state, people in the project are cutting edges and create conditional expression for various use-cases.
-This leads to broken mental model, bugs, edge-cases to the product which make life harder for the maintainers.
+This leads to broken mental model, bugs, and edge-cases to the product which make life harder for the maintainers.

 For example, in code: